wesbarnett/MolecularDynamics.jl/README.md

     julia> names(g)
     5-element Array{Symbol,1}:
      :no_frames
      :time
      :box
      :x
      :natoms

-How many frames were saved to "g":
+How many frames were saved to "g".
+Note that Gromacs simulations start at time 0, which is saved to frame 1 in our arrays.

     julia> g.no_frames
     101